BiLLY-J03l/keylogger-C/README.md

 ## Description:

--The keylogger uses C and employs hooks, win32 API and offset obfuscation.
+-The keylogger uses C and employs hooks, win32 API, offset obfuscation and dynamic DLL loading.

 -It logs keystrokes entered by the victim for a certain amount of keystrokes, that you specify, to a log file and sends the file to an ftp server.